TutuNotFound/TutuNotFound/README.md

 - doing a skin
 - shading skins
 - renaming skins
-- searching skins on the trash bin

-  i appreciate people talking to me, i would be glad to talk to you (unless youre problematic)!!
-I have a really bad habit of making/getting into conflicts for no reason ;-; , so if you see me, js talk to me or smth.
+- being a whiny bitch for no reason

   DNI : racist people, transphobic + homophobic people, tr*mp / epst*in supporters, HH/HB fans, and qw*l supporters.
   People less than 12 or older than 21+ iwc